 So how do things add up?
 Which of the two cameras – the Olympus E-500 or the Leica Digilux 3 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Olympus Evolt E-500: